dayhaha/Paddle/doc/tutorials/rec/ml_regression_en.rst

 Field config file
 '''''''''''''''''
-**Field config file** is used to specific the fields dataset and file format, i.e, specific **WHAT** type it is in each feature file.
+**Field config file** is used to specify the fields of the dataset and the file format, i.e, specific **WHAT** type it is in each feature file.

 The field config file of ml-1m shows in :code:`demo/recommendation/data/config.json`.